barryclark/jekyll-now/_posts/2022-01-20-Principles.md

 <div id="html" markdown="0" style="display: flex; flex-direction: column; align-items: center; margin: 16px 0 32px;">
     <img src="../../resources/posts/2022-01-20/emap_team.JPG" style="width: 75%; overflow: hidden; margin: 16px 0;">
-    <span style="color: #666; font-size: 13px; font-style: italic;">The electricityMap team.
+    <span style="color: #666; font-size: 13px; font-style: italic;">The Electricity Maps team.
 (PS: yes, thank you Nick!
 See here the <a href="https://cloud.google.com/blog/topics/sustainability/the-year-in-carbon-free-energy-at-google">announcement</a> for a 1,000,000€ grant from Google.)</span>
 </div>

-These responsibilities are far-reaching and evolve rapidly as electricityMap scales up.
+These responsibilities are far-reaching and evolve rapidly as Electricity Maps scales up.
 It is impossible to be highly specialised when only 11 (10 brights + me) people are fighting for something that is way too big for them only.
-The good news is that as electricityMap grows, I am constantly able to redefine my role as a data scientist, and the practices I should adopt to help the team be successful.
+The good news is that as Electricity Maps grows, I am constantly able to redefine my role as a data scientist, and the practices I should adopt to help the team be successful.

-Recently, we opened a [position](https://electricitymap.org/jobs/index.html) to find a brilliant mind that can become the most knowledgeable about our data quality.
+Recently, we opened a [position](https://electricitymaps.com/jobs/index.html) to find a brilliant mind that can become the most knowledgeable about our data quality.
 At the same time, I started delivering on tasks whose scope overflowed into the realm of data engineering.
 The former event, because it will most likely reduce the scope of my responsibilities, pushed me to redefine what I, as a data scientist, should focus my efforts on.
 The latter, because it is much more common within software/data engineering, revealed to me the necessity of defining and implementing good practices for successfully delivering on that newly defined scope.

 Hence this blog post, which aims at capturing my current thoughts around the data scientist role and practices that should be more widely adopted within the profession.
 This opinion piece is a reflection of the prism through which I perceive my work.
-It is therefore highly influenced by my work for electricityMap, my previous interrogations between research and industry, and my relative freshness within this position.
+It is therefore highly influenced by my work for Electricity Maps, my previous interrogations between research and industry, and my relative freshness within this position.
 For that reason, it might get updated occasionally.

 #### Table of content: